YiyaoYang2025/Yiyao-Yang-Website/README.md

 ##### Yang, Y., & Gulbahar, Y. (2026, April).
 Decoding AI Tutor Effects for Educational Measurement: Temporal, Multi-Outcome, and Behavioral-Cognitive Analysis.
 Proposal under review at the annual meeting of the National Council on Measurement in Education (NCME), Los Angeles, CA.

+#### IV.
+Research Assistant

+##### Columbia University - Research Assistant | Trustworthy & Responsible AI (Jun 2025 - Present)
+###### Responsibility: Devoted to the project of Digital Divides in the Age of Generative AI (Programming Tool: Python & API) at AEQUITAS Lab by replicating key results from recent LLM-in-education studies, reproducing tasks with LLMs, and assessing model–human alignment using metrics such as Cohen’s Kappa, QWK, ACC, and F1.
+Documented replications into a structured research report, ensuring transparency, reproducibility, and critical reflection on the equity implications of generative AI in education.

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)